SSWConsulting/SSW.Rules.Content/rules/educate-your-developer/rule.md

 ![Bad Example - Issac wouldn't how he was added to GitHub](2024-03-05_16-34-15.jpg)
 :::

+As a SysAdmin, call a developer on Teams and share the screen to show how you would grant permission to a resource.
+Warn them before calling as per https://www.ssw.com.au/rules/warn-then-call/

 ## Steps to effectively educate your developers

 * Start by explaining the importance of granting permissions correctly and securely.
 * Show developers how to navigate to the appropriate access control section in the relevant platform (e.g., Azure, AWS, SharePoint).